stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/roles.md

 ![image](./images/tenant-operator-edit-overview.png)
 fig 3.
 Shows editors role in a tenant using Tenant Operator

-Editor role will have edit access on there namespaces, but they wont have access on Roles or RoleBindings.
+Editor role will have edit access on there `Projects`, but they wont have access on Roles or RoleBindings.

 ### Access Permissions